Nuclei-Software/nuclei-linux-sdk/README.md

 * `ux600`: rv64imac core configuration without FPU.
 * `ux600fd`: rv64imafdc core configuration with FPU.

+You can choose different boot mode by modify the `BOOT_MODE ?= sd` line in `Makefile`.

+* `sd`: boot from flash + sdcard, extra SDCard is required(kernel, rootfs, dtb placed in it)
+* `flash`: boot from flash only, flash will contain images placed in sdcard of sd boot mode, at least 8M flash is required.

 Please modify the `Makefile` to your correct core configuration before build any source code.